 MEC currently has four standard billing cycles.
 MEC’s service area is roughly divided into four areas.
-The customers in each of the areas are issued bills on one of the first four Tuesdays of each month.
-In other words, MEC issues billing statements on each of the first four Tuesdays.
-If you have a question on when your bill is issued, please contact our Customer Service Department at (541) 536-2126 or (800) 722-7219.
+The members in each of the areas are issued bills on one of the first four Tuesdays of each month.
+If you have a question on when your bill is issued, please contact our Member Service Department at (541) 536-2126 or (800) 722-7219.

 MEC offers a number of different payment options to its member/owners for their convenience:

 Pay On-Line Using SmartHub with a credit or debit card.
 In addition to paying the bill online, members can view billing history, monitor energy usage, receive notifications via email or text message, report outages and track outage restoration progress and check MECs news feeds.

 Automatic Credit Card Payment allows monthly electric bill payments to be automatically charged to a credit or debit card.

 Electronic Funds Transfer allows electric bill payments to be automatically withdrawn from a checking or savings account.

 In Person at the MEC headquarters facility located at 16755 Finley Butte Rd, La Pine, Oregon.
 A cashier is located inside during working hours, Monday – Thursday 7:00 am to 5:30 pm.
 MEC is closed Fridays, weekends and holidays.

 Payment Kiosk installed at the entrance of the MEC headquarters facility, is available 24 hours a day, seven days a week.
 Members must have their account number to make payments or view bills and payment history.
 Payments can be made by cash, credit or debit card.
 The payment station does not have the ability to provide change.
 Payments made in excess of the bill will be credited to the account.